chuxiaaaa/AntiCheat/docs/README-en.md

 ### Patch

+* Prevent blackscreen when respawn

+  * This is because of the exp value calculation

+* Lobby name prefix
 * Editable lobby welcome message
-* Lobby name prefix
-* Prevent blackscreen when respawn

 ### Configuration